SQLDBAWithABeard/DBA-Database/README.md

 # DBA-Database-Creation-and-Population
-This repo contains the scripts to create adn populate teh DBA Database to automatically gather infomration about your estate
+This repo contains the scripts to create and populate the DBA Database to automatically gather infomration about your estate